CarmineD8/human_SLAM/README.md

 roslaunch nav2d_tutorials zena_two_robots.launch
 ```

-The other two packages are used for building the frame related to the lasers for the different human operators, and to publish laser data in different topics, which is necessary for building the map in a collaborative way
+The other two packages are used for building the frame related to the lasers for the different human operators, and to publish laser data in different topics, which is necessary for building the map in a collaborative way.

+There are three two launch files:
+   - streaming_to_holo.launch - streams live data SLAM from the sensors to the Microsoft Hololens 2.
+Compressed image from RVIZ is published as
+ topic to the ROS network which then can be picked up by the application in Unity running on Hololens 2 with the help of ROS_connector module.
+   - from_vicoli_bag.launch - plays a bag file recorded from vicoli and performs SLAM on it.

+IMPORTANT:
+For have much less perfomance issues with SLAM and be able to run at the speed of 1, is it important to build the catkin_ws with the following command:

+...

+catkin build -DCMAKE_BUILD_TYPE=RelWithDebInfo
+...

+For some reason building it without this argument resulted in a much poorer perfomance of the system.